Sensitivity Approximation by the Peano-Baker Series: Introduction

 \section{Introduction}

 Mathematical models are used in all areas of science and engineering to model more and more complex real-world phenomena.
 An important aspect of such modeling is to understand how changes and uncertainty in model parameters translate to the output of a model.
-The first question is the topic of \textit{sensitivity analysis}, an active research area at the intersection of several branches of mathematics and its applications; see e.g.\ \cite{Frank78, CS85, Cacuci03, STCR04, CIBN05} and references therein.
-Motivated by problems arising in systems biology, specifically concerning statistical inference and uncertainty quantification for models based on non-linear dynamical systems, in this paper we consider the rather classical question of local sensitivity analysis in ODE models.
+The first question is the topic of \textit{sensitivity analysis}, an active research area at the intersection of several branches of mathematics and its applications; see e.g.\ \cite{Frank78, CS85, Cacuci03, SaltelliA2008GSAT, CIBN05} and references therein.
+Motivated by problems arising in systems biology, specifically concerning statistical inference and uncertainty quantification of models based on non-linear dynamical systems, in this paper we consider the rather classical question of local sensitivity analysis in ODE models.
 More precisely, we are interested in the design of efficient numerical methods for approximating the sensitivity matrix for such models.
+Although our motivation originally comes from wanting sensitivity approximation methods that are suitable for Markov chain Monte Carlo (MCMC) methods in the systems biology setting—see Section \ref{subsec:motivation} for more details and references—we note that the general problem of computing sensitivities in an ODE model is of great interest in a number of fields.

 The general starting point is a system of ordinary differential equations (ODEs), which we take to be of the form